jhu-lcsr/handeye_calib_camodocal/README.md

 #### Sanity Check via Simulation

 If you’re concerned it is a bug in the algorithm you can run it in simulation with v-rep or gazebo (os + v-rep python script is in the repo) to verify it works, since that will avoid all physical measurement problems.
 From there you could consider taking more real data and incorporating the real data to narrow down the source of the problem.

 #### Sanity Check Transforms and when loading from files

-If you're loading from a file you've modified by hand, check if your matrices are transposed, inverted, or in very unusual casses even just the 3x3 Rotation component of the 4x4 rotation matrix may be transposed.
+If you're loading from a file you've modified by hand, check if your matrices are transposed, inverted, or in very unusual cases even just the 3x3 Rotation component of the 4x4 rotation matrix may be transposed.

 Example output
 --------------